 - 9.1 Cases of appeals are treated with confidentiality and are not discussed amongst the RVC or wider community.
 Only key members of staff will be notified such as the Exams Office, the student(s) tutor and/or supervisor, and any RVC support services required to provide additional development and support in relation to any post-meeting recommendations or conditions. - 9.2 The Academic Board will receive annual reports of anonymised appeal cases including data on the total number of reported case types, outcomes and identified risk and control measures.
-The RVC will annually evaluate and audit the appeal cases along with other forms of feedback, to improve the quality and effectiveness of the RVC's governance, compliance, and service delivery standards. - 9.3 Students are advised to keep a copy of all correspondence in case they are dissatisfied with the appeal outcome and wish to use this information as part of their supporting evidence when making a request for a Final Formal Review or submitting a complaint to the OIA. - 9.4 Appeal records are administered centrally by the SACC Team within the Academic Registry.
-Records of appeal cases are retained for 3 years following student graduation or exit from the RVC to enable the RVC to respond to any requests regarding the decision and processes that may be made by the OIA and/or Freedom of Information (FOI) requests.
+The RVC will annually evaluate and audit the appeal cases along with other forms of feedback, to improve the quality and effectiveness of the RVC's governance, compliance, and service delivery standards. - 9.3 Students are advised to keep a copy of all correspondence in case they are dissatisfied with the appeal outcome and wish to use this information as part of their supporting evidence when making a request for a Final Formal Review (section 19) or submitting a complaint to the OIA (section 21). - 9.4 Appeals records are administered centrally by the SRC Team within the Academic Registry.
+Records of appeals cases are retained for 6 years from the last action taken on the case to enable the RVC to respond to any requests regarding the decision and processes that may be made by the OIA and/or Freedom of Information

+(FOI) requests.

-9.5 To help support the RVC annual evaluation any student who undertakes the appeals process will be invited to complete a Student Appeals, Complaints and Conduct Survey.
+9.5 To help support the RVC annual evaluation any student who undertakes the appeals process will be invited to complete a Student Resolution and Compliance Survey.